AnhThuongVo/DS-Binary-Tree/worksheet.md

 ## Exploration
 Next, we will write an IntBinarySearchTree class (writing a generic BST is possible, but more complicated).
 Starter code is available to you in IntBinarySearchTree.java.
-Please submit your code to the autograder and turn it in as part of your github submission.

 1. The Node class for IntBinarySearchTree is given to you.
 What are its member variables?
 What does each represent?
 2. What member variables should IntBinarySearchTree have?
 Add those at the first FIXME.